mycpphurts/RhythiaSmoothColorMaker/README.md

 ```sh
 $ python Smooth.py
 ```

+### Terminology
+While inside the script there's some user friendly explanations on what to do, here's some basic terminology:
+- Steps: Number of lines of colors for the transition.
+Originally putting 50 gave you 100 (smooth in and smooth out), the math for the steps*2 changed to compensate missing colors

 ## Updating
 If you are using git for Windows **OR** the `git` package on Linux